Why Does My Tattoo Feel Hot?

 Now let’s go over the issue of hot tattoos.
 Is this a normal part of the healing process?

 During the first few days, you may notice that the area feels warm.
-This warmth is due to inflammation, which results from the trauma of having the tattoo done, and it’s a sign of healing.
+This is due to inflammation, which results from the trauma of having the tattoo performed; it is a sign of healing.
 This after-effect is common in people who get more extensive pieces, especially those that require a lot of ink to fill them.

-However, this warm sensation should not increase over the days.
-It should gradually diminish, and this warmth should be mostly gone around five-to-seven days after getting the tattoo.
+However, this warm sensation should not increase over the next few days.
+It should gradually diminish and disappear altogether at around five-to-seven days after getting the tattoo.
 Additionally, your tattoo should not radiate heat.
 If the tattoo (and occasionally the area surrounding it) is hot to the touch, this is a pretty accurate sign of an infection.

 Sometimes, it can be difficult to distinguish between normal heat and the heat that an infection causes.
-A good general rule of thumb is that if your tattoo feels hot and angry, both inside and out, you may have a problem.
-In this case, you should contact the tattoo parlor for guidance, and you may have to seek medical treatment.
+A general rule of thumb is that if your tattoo feels hot and angry, both inside and out, you may have a problem.
+In this case, you should contact the tattoo parlor for guidance.
+You may also need to seek medical treatment.